rekalogika/temporary-url-bundle/README.md

 composer require rekalogika/temporary-url-bundle
 ```

 Add the bundle to your `config/bundles.php`.
-If you're using Symfony Flex, this
+With Symfony Flex, this should be
-should be done automatically.
+done automatically.

 ```php
 return [